Internet Tracking: Why It’s Bad and How to Avoid It

 Currently websites are not required to honor “do not track” requests, so they may just track your browsing anyway.
 Do Not Track is a good start towards blocking tracking but websites won’t always comply with your request.

 Most search engines collect user data to “personalize” their products, or to target ads.
-We don’t see the point, so we skip tracking altogether.
+We don’t see the point, so we skip tracking of search history in any user-identifiable way.

 Tracking Is Risky

 Search Encrypt is a private search engine, so we’re always focused on your privacy.
-However, we made the decision to never track our users or their searches because of the risks we saw with tracking your data.
+However, we made the decision to never track our users’ search history in any user-identifiable way because of the risks we saw with tracking your data.

 Data breaches lead to big economic losses, with an average cost of $3.62 million.
 We don’t want the risk of economic loss or reputation damage that comes with data breaches.

 If we collect your information, it’s on us to protect it.
 While we could implement the best data security on the planet, no system is perfect.
-We don’t want to put your data at risk, so we decided not to track you or your personal information at all.
+We don’t want to put your data at risk, so we decided not to use tracking tool or maintain logs that compromise your privacy.

 Tracking Is Creepy